aMOBSTERgail/p5-ics3u-2025-intro-to-github-first-github-assn/README.md

 2. Enter your First Name: Abigail

-3. Enter your favourite animal: gold
+3. Enter your favourite animal: donkey

 4. Now click the green 'commit changes' button at the bottom.